 But people still love impressions.
 In addition, instant photography has undergone a major resurgence in recent years.

-Polaroid Original has built a complete brand with cameras and Fujifilm Instax movie packages that make up six of the top ten best-selling photography products in Amazon’s last holiday season.
+Polaroid Original has built a complete brand with cameras and Fujifilm Instax movie packages, making up six of the top ten best-selling photography products in Amazon’s last holiday season.

-The digital world has also changed the way we print and there is no going back.
-The number of standard 4 x 6-inch photos Prints is expected to decrease to 39,000 million this year, compared to 47,000 million in 2014, according to information provided by Key point Intelligence to Digital Trends.
+The digital world has also changed how we print; there is no going back.
+The number of standard 4 x 6-inch photo Prints is expected to decrease to 39,000 million this year, compared to 47,000 million in 2014, according to information provided by Key Point Intelligence to Digital Trends.

-While this may be bad news for the photo lab, it does not mean the bane for the art of printing.
-Key point Intelligence expects the downward trend to slow down and remain at around 36,000 million copies in 2021.
+While this may be bad news for the photo lab, it does not mean the bane of the art of printing.
+Key Point Intelligence expects the downward trend to slow and remain at around 36,000 million copies in 2021.

 Also, despite what people perceive as a decrease in print media, the number of magazines produced has remained constant since 2008, according to 99U.

-The circulation of any given publication may be smaller, but each one is of higher quality and more specific.
+Any publication’s circulation may be smaller, but each one is of higher quality and more specific.
 From design to photography and paper selection, everything has improved.

-Instead of regretting the decrease in quantity, we should celebrate the opportunity to produce higher quality Photo Print, as digital technology offers us.
-This new era has provided us with new technologies and new ways to produce high quality prints.
+Instead of regretting the decrease in quantity, we should celebrate the opportunity to produce higher quality Photo Prints, as digital technology offers us.
+This new era has provided us with new technologies and ways to produce high-quality prints.
 Today we have the tools to make better impressions than ever.

-No one can deny that the digital era has made professional printing more accessible (not to mention the fact that the amount of water and hazardous chemicals needed is reduced).
+No one can deny that the digital era has made professional printing more accessible (not to mention the amount of water and hazardous chemicals needed is reduced).

-Even if you are running out of wall space, printing can play an important role in your image file.
+Even if you run out of wall space, printing can be essential to your image file.

 In addition, JPEG, the standard of compressed images, is beginning to give way to the new HEIF format.
 Optical discs such as DVDs used to be the gold standard of photo backup, but now they have almost disappeared.
-External hard drives have gone through several types of physical connection, from USB to FireWire to Thunderbolt, and several generations of each.
+External hard drives have gone through several physical connection types, from USB to FireWire to Thunderbolt, and several generations of each.

-In short, there is no guarantee that tomorrow’s computer can read the photos you take today, unless you constantly modernize your digital files.
-Cloud services can certainly help with this, but they also do not guarantee that the companies that run them will always remain.
+In short, there is no guarantee that tomorrow’s computer can read the photos you take today unless you constantly modernize your digital files.
+Cloud services can help with this, but they also do not guarantee that the companies running them will always remain.

 An impression, however, can last more than 100 years when stored correctly (and yes, you can make this type of printing at home).
-It is not a replacement for digital backups, but for your most important photos, a print offers a very good way of conservation, at a minimum.
+It is not a replacement for digital backups, but for your most important photos, a print offers a perfect way of conservation, at a minimum.

-Printing for archival reasons is logical, but the real reason why you should start printing is rather emotional.
-When done correctly, seeing a high quality print of an image you made can be fascinating.
+Printing for archival reasons is logical, but the real reason you should start printing is rather emotional.
+When done correctly, seeing a high-quality print of an image you made can be fascinating.

-There is something about keeping a final impression on your hands that is infinitely more satisfying than seeing a photo on a screen, especially a pocket.
+Something about keeping a final impression on your hands is infinitely more satisfying than seeing a photo on a screen, especially a pocket.
 It also serves as a tangible and permanent product of your work, a monument to time and the effort you put into creating it.